CJGC/ComputerArchitecture/ProcessorV1/README.md

-This folder contain whole entire code to the sparc v8 processorV1
+This folder contain whole modules codes to the sparc v8 processorV1